LucAlexander/Locality/README.md

 Please note that all code was written and tested on GNU-C 11, however this project is written with compatibility in mind, and you should be able to use this for any C or C++ project, just keep in mind that you may want to keep within the GNU standard versions.

 ### Entry Point File
 The Makefile has a variable `PROJFILE` which defines the entry point for your specific project. either create a file with the the current assigned value as the name ( the default should be  `project.c` ), or reassign the value of `PROJFILE` to whatever you want your entry point file to be.
 This entry point file is the link between all your personal code and Locality.
-You may put anything in this file and link it to anything else, the only requirement is that this file contains a definition of the function `void project();`
+You may put anything in this file and link it to anything else, the only requirement is that this file contains a definition of the function `void project();`, and a definition of the function `void project_systems();` where you may define your own logic systems.
 ```
 #include <stdio.h>
 #include "Locality.h"
 #include "LocGUI.h"

 ...

+void project_systems(){

+}

 void project(){
 	printf("Hello World\n");